Modelling droplet-particle interactions on solid surfaces by coupling the lattice Boltzmann and discrete element methods: Acknowledgement

 \section{Acknowledgement}

-We thank Chris Ness for valuable discussions on how to model friction forces between particles.
-We thank members of the WISE group at the University of Edinburgh for regular discussions.
+We are grateful to Chris Ness for valuable discussions on modelling friction forces between particles, and to Yang Zhang and Sheng Li for thoroughly proofreading the paper.
+We also thank Mike Cates for feedback on the method and Glen McHale for regular discussions.